 Tidal, like Spotify, has a very similar interface, sections, and options.
 The difference is not much less significant.
 Both offer playlists of news, genres, recommendations based on your listening, the option to create your own lists, etc.

-The main feature of Spotify is its freemium model, which allows you to enjoy all the music for free in exchange for inserting advertisements in a timely manner and avoiding downloading the songs to listen to them in offline mode.
+The main feature of Spotify is its freemium model, which allows you to enjoy all the music for free in exchange of inserting advertisements r and avoiding downloading the songs to listen to them in offline mode.

 Spotify Premium price